atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

   - By design, this lab will have an impact on the scheduling of pods in the cluster
 - Basic terminal skills will be helpful, although not required

-#### Notes
+### Notes
-- This guide was written on IBM Cloud Kubernetes Service (IKS), but should work regardless of where your cluster is hosted
+- This guide was written on IBM Cloud Kubernetes Service (IKS), but will work with little to no modification regardless of where your cluster is hosted
 - There's a simple terraform provided for IKS (link/directory structure below) that will spin up a cluster configured for these exercises, you'll just need an IBM Cloud API key

-#### File Structure
+### File Structure

 - Root directory: https://github.com/atugman/IBM-Cloud/tree/main/Labs/Kubernetes/Pod-Scheduling-Lab
 - **guide.md** - lab instructions
-> If you're reading this on the IBM Cloud communities page, you can disregard guide.md as it's a mirror image of this blog.
+  - > If you're reading this in the IBM Cloud communities, you can disregard guide.md as it's a mirror image of this blog.
 - Pod and Deployment Manifests
   - ```/affinity_exercises``` - with-affinity.yaml, without-affinity.yaml
   - ```/taints_exercises``` - pod1.yaml, pod2.yaml, pod3.yaml